AsaTyr2018/fancaps-downloader/README.md

 ## ✨ Features

 * ✅ Download image galleries from fancaps.net (TV, Anime, Movies)
+* ✅ Start from any Fancaps page and auto-discover season or movie links
 * ✅ CLI mode (`fancaps-downloader.py`) for manual and scripted downloads
 * ✅ Daemon mode (`fancaps-daemon.py`) for automatic background processing
 * ✅ Multi-threaded downloads with progress bars and automatic retry